the-full-stack/fsdl-text-recognizer/README.md

 ## Lab 6 (30 min)

 - [10 min] Adding CI via CircleCI
-- [10 min] Writing a Dockerfile and pushing it to DockerHub for the CI to use

-## Lab 7 (90 min)

-- [10 min] Be able to take any length line with the LSTM model
 - [15 min] Running a Flask web app locally
     - show CURLing to it, etc

+## Lab 7 (90 min)

 - [10 min] Dockerizing the Flask web app
 - [15 min] Deploying to lambda: first do it myself, then have everyone do it, and test via CURL
 - [5 min] Have them go to cursive.ai and submit that way
 - [10 min] Add monitoring dashboard and alarms
+- [10 min] Be able to take any length line with the LSTM model

 ## Quick Start